koyawase/zoom-zoom/README.md

 # Zoom Zoom

+Simple front-end project using React to display Mevo car locations on a map using the Mevo developer API.

 If you would like to run this project locally, you will need to to the following steps:

 1. Create `.env` file in the root directory of this project.